RblSb/gif/README.md

 `haxelib git gif https://github.com/RblSb/gif.git`

-Then, add `gif` as a library dependency to your project.
+Then, add `openfl-gif` as a library dependency to your project.

 ### Simple usage